blankse/pimcore/doc/Development_Documentation/03_Documents/01_Editables/28_Renderlet.md

 ## In the configured Controller Action

-In the target controller action, you get the following parameters which can be accessed by `$request->get('key')`.
+In the target controller action, you get the following parameters which can be accessed by `$request->attribute->get('key')`.

 | Name       | Type                   | Description                                                                                      |
 |------------|------------------------|--------------------------------------------------------------------------------------------------|